Tokugawa Ietsugu: Shōgun (1713–1716)

 Although shōgun Ietsugu assumed the role as formal head of the bakufu, he was still a toddler.
 As he was not old or able enough to rule, he was put under the protection and advice of Confucian scholar Arai Hakuseki.
 Two problems were addressed during Ietsugu's reign: currency reform and foreign trade in Kyūshū.
 Ietsugu did not take much care of the country's matters; and his advisors, namely Arai Hakuseki, addressed them.

 In 1715, he married Yoshiko-no-miya, daughter of Emperor Reigen.
 He was 5 years old, she was 1 years old.

 In 1713, prices were rising.
 Thus, after various proposals (most after the death of Ienobu) submitted to Shogun Ietsugu and Arai, it was decided to create a new currency.
 In 1714, the new metallic currency was introduced.
 While rice had increased during the rule of Ienobu, after the currency was introduced during the rule of Ietsugu, it fell to a lower level.

 The currency reform was closely linked to foreign trade.
 In 1716, only Dutch and Chinese merchant ships could trade from Dejima in Nagasaki.
 Reform of the currency system also led to reform of trade rules as well.
 In 1716, a document was addressed saying that the bakufu would appoint two commissioners of Foreign Trade in Edo and Nagasaki, and that 30 Chinese ships and 2 Dutch ships be allowed to enter the country each year.
 Nonetheless, Japan still remained very isolated.

 Death

 In Shōtoku 6, on the 30th day of the 4th month (1716), Shogun Ietsugu died of complications of a cold, at the age of six.
 He had not done much to rule—but was thought of as a playful and mischievous character.
-Since he had no children the direct descendant of Tokugawa Iemitsu came to an end.
+Since he had no children the direct descendant line of Tokugawa Iemitsu came to an end.
 Nonetheless, there were still collateral lineal branches descended from Ieyasu through one of his many children, and the new shōgun, Tokugawa Yoshimune, was chosen from one of these lineal Tokugawa branches.
-His Buddhist name was Yushoin and buried in Zōjō-ji.
+Ietsugu's posthumous Buddhist name was Yushoin and he was buried in Zōjō-ji.